Ilagan: Tobacco industry

 Ilagan became one of the largest producers of tobacco during the Spanish time.
-The tobacco monopoly have caused the valley to languish in poverty from 1785 to 1797.
+The tobacco monopoly caused the valley to languish in poverty from 1785 to 1797.
 The lifting of the monopoly was caused by the heavy loss incurred by the government.
-A royal decree released in 1882 which aimed to totally abolished the monopoly and attracted foreign capitalist to invest in the country.
+A royal decree was released in 1882 which aimed to abolish the monopoly and attracted foreign capitalists to invest in the country.

 In Ilagan, the Compañía General de Tabacos de Filipinas also known as La Tabacalera was established in 1881 and produced the famous La Flor de la Isabela which was the largest company of its kind in the world at that time.
 The Tabacalera acquired two haciendas in Ilagan which were Hacienda San Antonio and Hacienda Santa Isabel.
-The majority of the western barangays of the city are planting tobacco other than rice, corn and high-value crops.
-The National Tobacco Administration is the attached agency under the Department of Agriculture that is mandated to conduct series of efficacy trials, scientific experiments and tests on new agricultural products, inputs, systems and processes being introduced.
-They recommend and certify for the applicability and efficacy on the recommended tobacco technologies.
+The majority of the western barangays of the municipality are planting tobacco other than rice, corn, and high-value crops.
+The National Tobacco Administration is the attached agency under the Department of Agriculture that is mandated to conduct series of efficacy trials, scientific experiments and tests on new agricultural products, inputs, systems, and processes being introduced.
+They recommend and certify the applicability and efficacy of the recommended tobacco technologies.
 Its provincial field office is located at Barangay Osmeña.